 Absences with EMA may only happen now and then in the first few weeks of a child’s epilepsy.
 However, very quickly, the absences increase in frequency to the point where they may happen 10, 20 or even 30 (or more) times every day.
 The absences are particularly likely to happen as the child closes their eyes.

 Children with EMA are also photosensitive.
 This means that the seizures are triggered by flickering light.
 The seizures may even be triggered by simply going out of a dark room into sunlight.
-Some patients with EMA actively avoid bright lights as it can trigger absence seizures.
+Some children with EMA will have to actively avoid bright lights as it can trigger absence seizures.

 Rarely, children with this type of epilepsy may also have other types of seizure, including myoclonic and tonic-clonic seizures.
 These seizures usually only begin in later childhood or even adulthood and do not happen often.